2424KG/Portfolio-Projects/Power Bi Project/Part 1/readme.md

-In this first part of the integrated project, we dive into Maji Ndogo's expansive database containing 60,000 records spread across various tables.
-As we navigate this trove of data, we'll use basic queries to familiarise ourselves with the content of each table.
-Along the way, we'll also refine some data using DML.
+In this first part of the integrated project, we are introduced to updated data concerning the gender composition of queues at shared water taps in Maji Ndogo, and some new crime-related data.